Skip to Main Content

 Funder Requirements

-Federal Policy Changes Impacting Research Sharing Info Session: What You Need to Know Workshop
+Materials from the 9/16/25 Federal Policy Changes Impacting Research Sharing Info Session

-Join us for a virtual informational session about federal funding agency policy changes that have gone into effect or will be implemented in 2025 that may impact your research.
-We will cover the expanded sharing requirements for publications, data, and software resulting from federally funded research, describe where researchers can find more information, and highlight the resources that are available at UT Austin to assist with compliance.
-We will discuss the commonalities and differences among individual research funding agency plans, and we’ll be able to answer questions you have about specific funders.
+This session covered federal funding agency policy changes that have gone into effect or will be implemented in 2025 that may impact your research.
+We covered the expanded sharing requirements for publications, data, and software resulting from federally funded research, describe where researchers can find more information, and highlight the resources that are available at UT Austin to assist with compliance.
+We also discussed the commonalities and differences among individual research funding agency plans.

-Here is information about public access policies for some of the larger federal funding agencies.
-Click on the name of an agency below see expanded information about that agency's policy.
+Here is information about revised public access policies for some of the larger federal funding agencies.
+Agencies not listed below may still have existing policies for grant-holders.
+Click on the name of an agency below to see expanded information about that agency's policy.

-Please note that policy websites, implementation dates, and other aspects of open access requirements are subject to change so we are doing the best we can to keep information up to date on this guide.
-For general questions about changes in funder policies contact your subject liaisons librarian for assistance.
-Alternatively, for questions about a particular funding opportunity, please read over your notice of funding opportunity and contact your program officer for additional clarification about expectations in order to ensure that you are receive the latest information specific to your research situation.
+Please note that policy websites, implementation dates, and other aspects of open access requirements are subject to change, so we are doing the best we can to keep information up to date on this guide.
+For general questions about changes in funder policies, contact your subject liaison librarian for assistance.
+For questions about a particular funding opportunity, please read over your notice of funding opportunity and contact your program officer for additional clarification about expectations in order to ensure that you are receive the latest information specific to your research situation.

 Effective 12/31/25